changyuezhou/net_framework/README.md

 #### 2.1.1 TcpHandleInit <a name="TcpHandleInit"/>
 *       Define: INT32 TcpHandleInit(const CHAR * file);
-*       This interface initial some resources for tcp handler.The parameters of file support the path of configure file.
+*       This interface initializes some resources for tcp handler.
+The parameter 'file' supports the path of configure file.

 #### 2.1.2 TcpHandlerConnected <a name="TcpHandlerConnected"/>
 *       Define: INT32 TcpHandlerConnected(INT32 sock_fd, const CHAR * ip, INT32 port);
-*       This interface involved by framework when socket connection created.You can do some logic check for connection.
+*       This interface is called by frameworks when a socket connection is created.You can do some logical check for the connection.
-        For example: You can verify the connection, if connection is invalid return not zero, than framework will disconnect.
+        For example: You can verify the connection.
+If the connection is invalid, the function returns non-zero, then the framework will disconnect.

 #### 2.1.3 TcpHandlerDisconnected <a name="TcpHandlerDisconnected"/>
 *       Define: INT32 TcpHandlerDisconnected(INT32 sock_fd, const CHAR * ip, INT32 port);
-*       This interface involved by framework when socket disconnected,You can free resources that allocated by TcpHandlerConnected.
+*       This interface is called by frameworks when a socket is disconnected,You can set free resources that have been allocated by TcpHandlerConnected.

 #### 2.1.4 FinishTcpHandle <a name="FinishTcpHandle"/>
 *       Define: INT32 FinishTcpHandle();
-*       This interface involved by framework when AP shutdown graceful.You can free resource that allocated by TcpHandleInit.
+*       This interface is called by frameworks when the AP is shutdown gracefully.You can set free resources that have been allocated by TcpHandleInit.

 #### 2.1.5 MsgHandleUnpack <a name="MsgHandleUnpack"/>
 *       Define: INT32 MsgHandleUnpack(const CHAR * data, INT32 size);
-*       This interface help you to split package into multiple datagrams.The return value indicates the length of one datagram.
+*       This interface helps you to split package into multiple datagrams.The return value indicates the length of one datagram.

 #### 2.1.6 MsgHandleRoute <a name="MsgHandleRoute"/>
 *       Define: INT32 MsgHandleRoute(const CHAR * data, INT32 size);
-*       This interface make the Load banlance of JOB possible,The return value indicates the ID of JOB.
+*       This interface makes the load banlance of JOBs, the return value indicates the ID of one JOB.

 ### 2.2 JOB <a name="JOB"/>
 #### 2.2.1 MsgHandleInit <a name="MsgHandleInit"/>
 *       Define: INT32 MsgHandleInit(const CHAR * file);
-*       This interface involved by framework when job initial.You can allocate resource here.
+*       This interface is called by frameworks when a job is initialized.You can allocate resources here.

 #### 2.2.2 MsgHandleProcessing <a name="MsgHandleProcessing"/>
 *       Define: INT32 MsgHandleProcessing(const CHAR * data, INT32 size, CHAR * out,